Rotisserie Spit RodsShow Filters

-If weight is an issue the smaller diameter 5/16 rotisserie spits will carry up 15 to 20 pounds (depending on length) and the 1/2 spit rods will carry up to 30 pounds comfortably (again depending on length)
+If weight is an issue the smaller diameter a 5/16 rotisserie rod will carry up 15 to 20 pounds (depending on length) and a 1/2 rotisserie rod will carry up to 30 pounds comfortably (again depending on length)

 Believe it or not we get a lot of questions about rotisserie spit rods, so here is everything you need to know about rotisserie rods but were afraid to ask.